Medium-Throughput Evaluation of Quantum Geometry-Driven Topological Transports in Altermagnets: Introduction

-Closing this gap requires a framework that treats symmetry, electronic structure, and transport on equal footing.
-In this regard, the unconventional symmetry and electronic structure of altermagnets make them a natural platform for topological transport phenomena.
-More generally, many observable responses in solids can be traced to the quantum geometry of Bloch states, including the Berry curvature, Berry-curvature dipole, and quantum metric,\cite{verma2026quantum, liu2023covariant, qiang2026quantum} whose allowed forms are strictly constrained by crystal and magnetic symmetries.
-In altermagnets, this geometric perspective is particularly compelling: the absence or breaking of combined symmetries such as $\mathcal{PT}$, together with the transformation properties of time-reversal and spin-space operations, can strongly constrain the allowed Berry curvature, quantum metric, and their higher-order moments.
-Altermagnets therefore provide an ideal setting in which to explore how symmetry and magnetic order reshape the phase texture of Bloch wave functions, and how this reshaping is encoded in experimentally observable transport and optical responses.
-This connection is most directly reflected in the linear-response regime, where phenomena such as the anomalous Hall effect (AHE),\cite{gonzalez2023spontaneous,zhou2025manipulation} anomalous Nernst effect (ANE),\cite{li2025large,zhou2024crystal} magneto-optical Kerr effect (MOKE),\cite{pan2026experimental,luo2026symmetry} and x-ray magnetic circular dichroism (XMCD)\cite{xie2025x,hariki2024x} arise from Berry curvature and related geometric quantities, and therefore obey closely related symmetry constraints.
-Beyond linear response, altermagnets also host a rich variety of nonlinear transport effects, including the shift current,\cite{gu2025ferroelectric,sivianes2025optical,yang2025giant} injection current,\cite{jiang2025nonlinear,dong2025crystal} and nonlinear Hall effect,\cite{zhu2025magnetic} which are linked to higher-order geometric quantities such as the Berry-curvature dipole and the quantum metric.
-In this sense, altermagnets are not merely a new magnetic phase but also a symmetry-engineered platform for realizing and controlling a broad spectrum of topological, optical, and spintronic functionalities.
+Closing this gap requires a framework that treats symmetry, electronic structure, and transport on an equal footing.
+In this regard, intrinsic transport phenomena caused by the quantum geometry of Bloch states, including the Berry curvature and quantum metric, are strongly regulated by underlying crystal structures and symmetries \cite{verma2026quantum, liu2023covariant, qiang2026quantum}.
+For instance, in ALTs, this geometric perspective is particularly compelling: the absence or breaking of combined symmetries such as $\mathcal{PT}$, together with the transformation properties of time-reversal and spin-space operations, can strongly constrain the allowed Berry curvature, quantum metric, and their higher-order moments \cite{vsmejkal2022anomalous,wang2023quantum}.
+ALTs therefore provide an ideal setting in which to explore how symmetry and magnetic order reshape the phase texture of Bloch wave functions and its encoding in experimentally observable transport and optical responses.
+This connection is most directly reflected in the linear-response regime, where phenomena such as the anomalous Hall effect (AHE) \cite{gonzalez2023spontaneous,zhou2025manipulation,wang2025symmetry}, anomalous Nernst effect (ANE) \cite{li2025large,zhou2024crystal}, spin Hall effect \cite{liao2024separation,jeong2026magnetic} magneto-optical Kerr effect (MOKE) \cite{pan2026experimental,luo2026symmetry}, and x-ray magnetic circular dichroism (XMCD) \cite{xie2025x,hariki2024x} arise from Berry curvature.
+Beyond linear response, ALTs also host a rich variety of nonlinear transport effects, including the shift current \cite{gu2025ferroelectric,sivianes2025optical,yang2025giant}, injection current \cite{jiang2025nonlinear,dong2025crystal}, second harmonic generation \cite{ma2025probing}, and nonlinear Hall effect \cite{zhu2025magnetic}, which are linked to higher-order geometric quantities such as the Berry-curvature dipole and the quantum metric.
+Therefore, ALTs are hosting not merely a new magnetic phase but also a symmetry-engineered platform for realizing and controlling a broad spectrum of topological, optical, and spintronic functionalities.